stefanrueger/urboot/docs/makeoptions.md

    bootloader pretended the fuses are `0xff`.

    `URPROTOCOL=1` works with a version of avrdude that offers an urclock programmer.
 The protocol is different to STK500v1, so that an MCU id and a few other features of this bootloader are sent to avrdude.
 Generally `URPROTOCOL=1` requires the bootloader to do much less work and shifts some of the work to the programmer.
-As Avrdude v7.1 with its urclock programmer is reasonably well distributed, urboot v8.0+ bootloaders *only* ever use urprotocol.
+As Avrdude v7.1 or above with its urclock programmer is reasonably well distributed, urboot u8.0+ bootloaders *only* ever use urprotocol.
 This simplifies `urboot.c` and its maintenance.